Student Assessment (PK-12)

 On this page...

-Student assessments can be identified as formative and summative.
-The results of the assessments are used by all stakeholders to make program, staffing, professional development, instructional, financial, and personal decisions.
+Results of student assessments are used by all stakeholders to make program, staffing, professional development, instructional, financial, and personal decisions.
 They are an important component of both the Collecting/Analyzing Student data step and the On-going Data Collection step in the Iowa Professional Development Model.
 State-wide and district-wide summative assessments are mandated by Iowa Code (Chapter 12) and used for district accreditation and federal reporting, as defined by the Every Student Succeeds Act (ESSA) legislation.
 Formative assessments are on-going and are used to inform the instructional process and develop student learning goals.

 |Summative Assessment||Formative Assessment|